mattock/openvpn-vagrant/buildbot-host/README.md

 # Debugging

+## Worker stalling in "Preparing worker" stage

+If your workers hang indefinitely at "Preparing worker" stage then the problem is almost certainly a broken container image.
+Usually building the Docker image failed in a way that buildbot did not install properly, which caused the "CMD" at the end of the Dockerfile to fail.
+The fix is to nuke the image, fix the problem and rebuild the image.
+Get the ID of the image that does not work:

+    docker container ls

+Remove it:

+    docker container rm -f <id>

+(Attempt to) Fix the problem.
+Then rebuild the image and ensure that the process works:

+    cd buildbot-host
+    ./rebuild.sh buildbot-worker-<something>

+The rebuild.sh expect a worker directory as its one and only parameter.

 ## Debugging build or connectivity test issues

 Probably the easiest way debug issues on workers (e.g. missing build